cjus/node-neo4j-presentation/presentation/teleprompt.md

 # ^Recap
 -------------------------------------
-We began our journey by learning about network graphs.
+We began our journey by learning about [network graphs].

-Along the way we discovered that graphs are literally everywhere we look.
+Along the way we [discovered] that graphs are :literally: [everywhere we look].

-In fact, network graphs could not be closer to our hearts - if you consider the network of arteries within our own bodies.
+In fact, network graphs [could not be closer] to our hearts - if you consider the network of arteries within our own bodies.

-^ We also learned that we actually think in terms of graphs

-and that :a: graph database is :a: [natural tool] for representing :our: [data models and their relationships].
+^ We also learned that we [actually think in terms of graphs] and that :a: graph database is :a: [natural tool] for representing our [data models and their relationships].

-Finally, we saw the power of using graph databases to better understand current events.
+Finally, we saw the [power] of using [graph databases] to better understand current events.

 Give graph databases a try.
 You may just discover that they're an ideal tool to tackle the modern challenges in our highly connected world.